 CALL ME.
 WE WANT YOU TO BENEFIT FROM THIS DECENT CHANGE IN POLICY.

 (A) DRUG POSSESSION AND MARIJUANA :

 Indiana is not yet following Colorado or Michigan or a host of other states who have decided in their legislatures that it is no longer necessary to arrest people for minor amounts of Marijuana.
 It may be some time before Indiana goes in that direction.
 Medical Marijuana usage is also not recognized in Indiana.
-Possession of small amounts of marijuana continues to land people in jail in Indiana and will continue for the foreseeable future.
+Possession of small amounts of marijuana continues to land people in jail in most counties in Indiana and will continue for the foreseeable future.

 The cutoff for a Felony possession of Marijuana in Indiana is 30 grams.
 If you possess more than 30 grams it will be filed as a Felony.
 If it is your second offense for even minor amounts of marijuana, that will also be filed as a Felony.
 A second offense of possession of paraphernalia (which often accompanies the marijuana arrest) is also filed as a Felony in Indiana .
 A possession charge of this nature is something to take seriously, as it can have significant effects on your future.

 If a car is involved in the arrest for possession of Marijuana you are likely looking at a mandatory 180 day license suspension as well.
 These are always fact sensitive, and a versed Indianapolis Drug Possession Defense Attorney will be a useful advocate on your side to try to minimize some of these penalties.